RBC says more study on fees needed in TMX deal

 | TORONTO

-TORONTO Royal Bank of Canada, the country's biggest lender, wants regulators to tighten rules on trading, clearing and settlement fees as part of any deal to approve the Maple Group's proposed C$3.8 billion ($3.7 billion) takeover of the Toronto Stock Exchange operator.
+TORONTO Royal Bank of Canada, the country's biggest bank, wants regulators to tighten rules on trading, clearing and settlement fees as part of any deal to approve the Maple Group's proposed C$3.8 billion ($3.66 billion) takeover of the Toronto Stock Exchange operator.

-RBC, one of only two leading Canadian banks that is not a Maple Group member, said it supported the deal to take over TMX Group Inc largely in the form the consortium negotiated with the Ontario Securities Commission (OSC).
+RBC, one of only two leading Canadian banks that is not a Maple Group member, said it supports the deal to take over TMX Group Inc largely in the form the consortium negotiated with the Ontario Securities Commission.
 Even so, it supports further scrutiny of pricing models proposed for fees charged by the enlarged exchange operator.

 Maple, which comprises most of Canada's biggest banks as well as pension funds, Canada's largest insurer and other financial groups, wants to combine TMX with bank-owned Alpha Group, Canada's second-biggest stock trading venue.